Computed Tomography (CT scan) types, uses, advantages and disadvantages

 Injections are given rapidly and can cause a feeling of warmth in the arm, or even severe pain, Contrast can be extravasated, which can be severe enough to require skin grafting, Nausea, Vomiting, Urticaria, Anaphylaxis with bronchospasm, laryngeal oedema, hypotension, and Renal failure.

-Contrast is excreted renally, If patients have chronic kidney disease, diabetes mellitus, or reduced intravascular volume then they run the risk of accumulating the contrast, This can lead to worsening of renal impairment or even renal failure, good hydration prior to contrast will reduce the risk of developing renal impairment.
+Contrast is excreted renally, If patients have chronic kidney disease, diabetes mellitus, or reduced intravascular volume then they run the risk of accumulating the contrast, This can lead to a worsening of renal impairment or even renal failure, good hydration before contrast will reduce the risk of developing renal impairment.

 You can download Science online application on Google Play from this link: Science online Apps on Google Play